VanCityGuide

 Once approved, you receive your nine-digit Personal Health Number (PHN) by mail.
 The PHN is what you give every doctor, clinic, and hospital.
 Memorise it or keep a photo on your phone.

-Then you book an in-person visit at a Service BC office (Vancouver: 312 Main Street; Burnaby: 4946 Canada Way; Surrey: 14245 56th Avenue) to get your photo BC Services Card.
-The Services Card combines MSP membership and government ID; many people use it instead of a driver's licence as photo ID.
-Bring your passport, immigration document, and a proof of BC address.
+Then you book an in-person visit at a Service BC or ICBC driver licensing office to get your photo BC Services Card.
+The Services Card combines MSP membership and government ID — many people use it instead of a driver's licence as photo ID.
+Bring your passport, immigration document, and proof of BC address.
+Use the official locator at servicebc.gov.bc.ca to confirm the closest office and book an appointment, since locations and hours change periodically.

 5. 05